5 Ways to Create More Effective Social Proof5 Min Read

 However, as soon as they do so, they will be shown suggestions to four other options of similar headphones (at different price points) which other customers actually bought after viewing this product:

 This is an example of “wisdom of the crowds” in action – if people are buying something else after viewing a product, surely, they can’t all be wrong.

 4. Position yourself as the customer’s “extended self”

 Remember how humans are tribal creatures?

 Everyone wants to fit in somewhere and have a sense of belonging and acceptance within a group.

-When it comes to evaluating opinions of others, our brains place more weight on those people who we deem to be similar to us.
+When it comes to evaluating the opinions of others, our brains place more weight on those people who we deem to be similar to us.

 Because we perceive our possessions as an extension of ourselves.
 When we come across testimonials which makes us feel part of that group, we feel more compelled to act.

-Emphasize the similarity between between your customers by creating specific marketing messages such as “join xx of your peers,” or “join xx other gaming enthusiasts.”
+Emphasize the similarity between your customers by creating specific marketing messages such as “join xx of your peers,” or “join xx other gaming enthusiasts.”